cdwijs/cable-tester/README.md

 # Problem
-We make a lot of different, custom cables.
-Each one needs to be tested, but the number of identical cables is too low to make a dedicated tester for each one.
-So a self-learning, universal tester is needed.
+When a lot of different cables have to be tested, it's not economic to make a custom tester for each one.
+So a universal tester is needed.

+# Use case: Testing a batch of cables that all should be identical to a known good cable.
+The tester needs to recognize a know-good cable, and compare other cables against that known good cable.
+The indication can be as simple as a green and red LED for pass / fail.
+Optionally
+# Use case: Sorting cables by pinout.
+The user has a pile of cables with unknown pinout.
+The cables can be all RJ45, but some can be various kind of network cables (different number of wires, crossed over / straight), ISDN, or various custom cables.
+The tester needs to display the measured pinout of the cable.
+This can be done by a display on the tester itself, or via a serial port with a serial terminal.

 # Solution
 The tester is trained on a known-good cable, and then it provides a fail/pass indication.